Southampton-RSG/2015-09-17-southampton/novice/git/06-collab.md

 **(SLIDE 21 Collaboration)**

-Systems like Git allow us to syncronise work between any two repositories.
+Systems like Git allow us to synchronise work between any two repositories.

 In practice,
 though, it's easiest to use one copy as a central hub,